-Halloween is slowly creeping up on us – time to decorate the house with some spooky skeleton crafts!
-Or maybe you have a budding biologist who wants to learn more about the human body and how their bones connect together.
+Halloween is slowly creeping up on us.
+It’s time to dress the house up with some spooky skeleton crafts.
+Or maybe you have a budding biologist who wants to learn about the human body and see how their bones connect together.

-From fake skeleton bones to homemade skeleton hands, not to mention several Q-tip skeleton crafts, you’re sure to enjoy this list.
+Either way, if you’re looking for some fun and easy skeleton crafts for kids, you’ll find plenty here.
+From fake skeleton bones to homemade skeleton hands, plus several Q-tip skeletons, you’re sure to enjoy this list.